appronto/Appronto-Notification-Module/README.md

-#Notification

-This widget provides the functionality to display a custom message, sourced from either a transient or persistent object.
-The message is rendered utilizing the [noty](http://ned.im/noty/) jQuery plugin, so the position, style, and timeout can all be configured.
+# Description
+A really nice notification anywhere in your screen you want.
+This is the best replacement for the default pop-up (info/warning/error)messages in Mendix.

+## Breaking changes!

+With this upgrade we replace the widget that was used for the notifications.
+We use SweetAlert2 now.
+Inspired by the module that was already in the Marketplace by Jason Imeidopf.
+We have made it plug and play for nanoflows AND microflows.
+It will load the necessary javascript and CSS files.
+Only place the snippet in your layout and your are good to go.
+Exisiting calls to SF_CreateNotification are replaced by SUB_CreateNotifications.
+Rename the new microflow to the old name and back will solve this.
+The enums for status and position must be set again!
+It uses also HTML snippet from Mendix: https://marketplace.mendix.com/link/component/56

-# Getting Started
+# Getting started

-* The *Notification* widget can be downloaded from within the Mendix Business Modeler in the Mendix Appstore into any model that is built with Mendix 5+.
-Beware that the module works differently in Mendix 7.
-So upgrade this module when upgrading to Mendix 7.
+The Notification module can be downloaded from the Mendix Marketplace into any model that is built with Mendix 8.18.18 (MTS) + and 9.0+.

 # Configuration

-* Download module and give every User role the Module role ApprontoNotification.User so every user can see the notification
+- Download module and give every User role the Module role ApprontoNotification.User so every user can see the notification
-* Drop the widget into the context of an entity
-* Apply the following properties:
- * *Show Notification* - Boolean attribute to determine if the message should be rendered
- * *Display Text* - String attribute, containing the message to be displayed
- * *Layout* - The position of the message
- * *Type* - The appearance of the message
- * *Timeout* - How long the message should be displayed, before fading out (in milliseconds.)
-Set this property to *0* to render the message until it is clicked by the user
+- Download HTML/ JavaScript Snippet (if not already in your project)
+- Place the notification snippet on your Layouts
+- Use the microflows and nanoflows (see examples!) from the USE ME folder